THE GROUND INSTRUCTOR COURSE & CERTIFICATE

 examiner or to other students one of whom will be the examiner (The subject

-to be chosen from the EASA PPL flight training syllabus)
+to be chosen from the EASA/UK PPL flight training syllabus)

 (b) An Oral examination covering Teaching and Learning and subjects from

 (c) The overal result and an applicant de-brief will follow.